-Investments in financing structures and liabilities related to RASPRO assets - The Corporation uses internal valuation models based on discounted cash flow analysis to estimate fair value.
-Fair value is calculated using market data for interest rates, published credit ratings when available, yield curves and default probabilities.
-The Corporation uses market data to determine the marketability adjustments and also uses internal assumptions to take into account factors that market participants would consider when pricing these financial assets.
-The Corporation also uses internal assumptions to determine the credit risk of customers without published credit rating.
-In connection with the sale of the CRJ business, for the investments in financing structures (RASPRO) the Corporation has transferred the net beneficial interest through a back-to-back agreement with MHI.
-The corresponding assets or liabilities are measured using the same model.
+Investments in financing structures and liabilities related to RASPRO assets - The Corporation used internal valuation models based on discounted cash flow analysis to estimate fair value.
+Fair value was calculated using market data for interest rates, published credit ratings when available, yield curves and default probabilities.
+The Corporation used market data to determine the marketability adjustments and also used internal assumptions to take into account factors that market participants would consider when pricing these financial assets.
+The Corporation also used internal assumptions to determine the credit risk of customers without published credit rating.
+In connection with the sale of the CRJ business, for the investments in financing structures (RASPRO) the Corporation had previously transferred the net beneficial interest through a back-to-back agreement with MHI.
+The corresponding assets or liabilities were measured using the same model.
+In the three-month period ended September 30, 2023, the Corporation has transferred the legal title of RASPRO assets and MHI has assumed the related liabilities.